ykoba1994/bignumber.nim/README_en.md

 Development of this library is in pre-alpha stage.
 This library is not intended to practical purposes.

-The source file in "src" directory supports only Nim-1.6 or later.
-For older version, use the file in "src/deprecated" directory.
+~~The source file in "src" directory supports only Nim-1.6 or later.
+For older version, use the file in "src/deprecated" directory.~~ The source file in "src" directory supports all version.

 ## License